liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Changed default value of copy-request-parameters init parameter in MVCPortlet
+### Changed the Default Value of the `copy-request-parameters` Init Parameter for MVC Portlets
 - **Date:** 2015-Apr-15
 - **JIRA Ticket:** LPS-54798

 #### What changed?

-The copy request init parameter default value is now set to true in MVCPortlet
+The `copy-request-parameters` init parameter's default value is now set to `true` in all portlets that extend `MVCPortlet`.

 #### Who is affected?

-This affects developers that have created portlets that extend MVCPortlet
+This affects developers that have created portlets that extend `MVCPortlet`.

 #### How should I update my code?

-To change the default property, you have to set the init parameter to false in your MVCPortlet:
+To continue using the property the same way you did before this change was implemented, you'll need to change the default property.
+To change the property, set the init parameter to `false` in your class extending `MVCPortlet`:

-"javax.portlet.init-param.copy-request-parameters=false"
+    javax.portlet.init-param.copy-request-parameters=false

 #### Why was this change made?

-This was done for backwards compatibility
+This change was made to allow for backwards compatibility.

 ---------------------------------------